acpaulsen/WebProjD-D/README.md

-This is the site used by Amelia Paulsen to publish her assignments from class.
+This is the site used and made by Amelia Paulsen to publish her assignments from class.